gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### Support for using Ivy `DependencyResolver` implementations

-For several years, there have been two ways that you can define an Ivy repository for Gradle to use.
+For several years (since Gradle 1.0-milestone-3), there have been two ways that you can define an Ivy repository for Gradle to use.
 The first, and preferred, way is to use Gradle's native `repositories.ivy { }` DSL.
-The second way was to use an Ivy `DependencyResolver` implementation with the `repositories.add()` method.
+The second way was to register an Ivy `DependencyResolver` implementation using the `repositories.add()` method.

-Support for using Ivy `DependencyResolver` instances to define repositories will be discontinued in Gradle 2.0.
+Support for using Ivy `DependencyResolver` instances will be discontinued in Gradle 2.0.
 Please note that Gradle will continue to support Ivy repositories through its native DSL.

 The following methods have been deprecated and will be removed in Gradle 2.0: